retrohub-org/godot-videodecoder/README.md

 # Godot Video Decoder

-GDNative Video Decoder library for [Godot Engine](https://godotengine.org), using the [FFmpeg](https://ffmpeg.org) library for codecs.
+GDExtension Video Decoder library for [Godot Engine](https://godotengine.org), using the [FFmpeg](https://ffmpeg.org) library for codecs.

 **A GSoC 2018 Project**